caitlyn-wilhelm/IceCoverage/StaticCases/README.md

 vspace vspace.in
 ```

-Now you are ready to run ``VPLanet``!
-Since there are 10,000 simulations per spectral type per case, it is _recommended_ to use multiplanet, which can be done by typing the following:
+To simulate the systems across a certain number of cores, type the following:

 ```
 multiplanet vspace.in <number of cores>
 ```

-After each simulation has completed, type the following to generate a ["bigplanet archive"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) bigplanet archive file, which will be used for plotting purposes:
+After all simulations have completed, type the following to generate a ["bigplanet archive"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html), which will be used for plotting purposes:

 ```
 bigplanet bpl.in -a